coins/esplora-js/src/README.md

 # esplora.js
 A flexible backend for browser-based Bitcoin clients.
-The in-official JavaScript library for Blockstream's Esplora API.
+The unofficial JavaScript library for Blockstream's Esplora API.

 ## Demo
 [You can find the demo here](https://coins.github.io/esplora.js/src/demo.html)